11 Characteristics of Happy People

 5. Are well defined

 Happy people do not have open borders.
 They secure their boundaries with honesty, trust, responsibility, respect, and empathy.
 And, they regard other people’s boundaries in the same way.
-They don’t allow other people into their business and don’t take care of other people’s problems without getting clarification first.
+This makes more aware of their own needs and puts them in a better position to discern the needs of others.
+So, they don’t allow other people into their business and don’t take care of other people’s problems without getting clarification first.
 They aren’t afraid to ask for help when they need it and are generous in helping others.